 However, we are not required to provide sex education but we do need to teach the elements of sex education contained in the science curriculum.

 In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+This policy has been updated in line with the Department for Education’s revised Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance, effective from September 2026.

 At Charlton-on-Otmoor we teach PSHE and RSE as set out in this policy.